Overinterpretation reveals image classification model pathologies: Introduction

-Here we demonstrate that models trained on CIFAR-10 and ImageNet can base their classification decisions on sufficient input subsets that only contain few pixels and lack human understandable semantic content.
-Nevertheless, these sufficient input subsets contain statistical signals that generalize across the benchmark data distribution, and we are able to train equally performing classifiers on CIFAR-10 images that have lost 95\% of their pixels.
-Thus, there exist inherent statistical shortcuts in this benchmark that a classifier solely optimized for accuracy can learn to exploit, instead of having to learn all of the complex semantic relationships between the image pixels and the assigned class label.
-While recent work suggests adversarially robust classifiers rely on more semantically meaningful features~\cite{ilyas2019adversarial}, we find these models suffer from severe overinterpretation as well.
+We demonstrate that classifiers trained on CIFAR-10 and ImageNet can base their decisions on SIS subsets that contain few pixels and lack human understandable semantic content.
+Nevertheless, these SIS subsets contain statistical signals that generalize across the benchmark data distribution, and we are able to train classifiers on CIFAR-10 images missing 95\% of their pixels and ImageNet images missing 90\% of their pixels with minimal loss of test accuracy.
+Thus, these benchmarks contain inherent statistical shortcuts that classifiers optimized for accuracy can learn to exploit, instead of learning more complex \emph{semantic} relationships between the image pixels and the assigned class label.
+While recent work suggests adversarially robust models base their predictions on more semantically meaningful features~\citep{ilyas2019adversarial}, we find these models suffer from overinterpretation as well.
 As we subsequently show, overinterpretation is not only a conceptual issue, but can actually harm overall classifier performance in practice.
-We find that single ensembling of multiple networks can mitigate overinterpretation, increasing the semantic content of the resulting SIS subsets.
-Intriguingly, the number of pixels in the SIS rationale behind a particular classification is often indicative of whether this image will be classified correctly or not.
+We find model ensembling and input dropout partially mitigate overinterpretation, increasing the semantic content of the resulting SIS subsets.
+However, this mitigation is not a substitute for better training data, and we find that overinterpretation is a statistical property of common benchmarks.
+Intriguingly, the number of pixels in the SIS rationale behind a particular classification is often indicative of whether the image is correctly classified.